 For this RFB, please assume the total number of groundwater monitoring and sampling events that will be needed is two (2) events.
 Please note that USTIF will only pay the winning firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only 1 events are conducted; then the firm will only be paid for the 1 events completed).
-The selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately six (6) weeks after the first event.
+During each of the two (2) groundwater monitoring and sampling events, the selected bidder shall also conduct the sampling of the Site potable well and the five (5) proposed stream sampling locations shown on Figure 2.
+Please note that the selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately six (6) weeks after the first event.